Assessing Survey Satisficing

 The Impact of Unmotivated Questionnaire Respondents on Data Quality

 Education researchers use surveys widely.
-Yet, critics question respondents’ ability to provide high-quality responses.
-As schools increasingly use student surveys to drive policymaking, respondents’ (lack of) motivation to provide quality responses may threaten the wisdom of using surveys for data-based decision-making.
-To better understand student satisficing (sub-optimal responding on surveys) and its impact on data quality, we examined the pervasiveness and impact of this practice on a large-scale social-emotional learning survey administered to 409,721 students in grades 2–12.
-Findings indicated that despite the prevalence of satisficing in our sample, its impact on data quality appeared more modest than anticipated.
-We conclude by providing an accessible approach for defining and calculating satisficing for researchers, practitioners, and policymakers working with large-scale datasets.
+Yet critics question respondents’ ability to provide high-quality responses.
+As schools increasingly use student surveys to drive policymaking, respondents’ (lack of) motivation to provide quality responses may threaten the wisdom of using surveys for data-based decision making.
+To better understand student satisficing (sub-optimal responding on surveys) and its impact on data quality, this paper examines the pervasiveness and impact of this practice on a large-scale social-emotional learning survey administered to 409,721 students in Grades 2–12.
+Findings indicated that despite the prevalence of satisficing in the sample, its impact on data quality appeared more modest than anticipated.
+The paper concludes by providing an accessible approach for defining and calculating satisficing for researchers, practitioners, and policymakers working with large-scale datasets.

 Learn more about this topic: